The Great Leap Forward by John Jenkins

 My story in Joiner Bay is about two recovering alcoholics, a serious subject, though one tempered by humour.
 While I personally don’t have a problem with alcohol, I have worked closely with some tragic cases, particularly back in my journalism days, and hope my story reflects the sympathy I feel for those afflicted.

 Things are going well on my writing journey, from Joiner Bay to the future!

 John Jenkins is a widely published and much-travelled former journalist who now lives on the rural outskirts of Melbourne and writes short fiction, non-fiction, plays and poetry.
-He was anthologised in Knitting and other stories (MRP, 2013) and is presently putting the finishing touches on his tenth poetry collection, Poems Far and Wide, was published in September 2019.
+He was anthologised in Knitting and other stories (MRP, 2013) and Joiner Bay and other stories (MRP, 2017).
+His tenth poetry collection, Poems Far and Wide, was published in September 2019.